Professor Paul Moss OBE FMedSci MB.BS PhD FRCPath

 Clinical Activity/NHS Affiliation

-Professor Moss is an Honorary Consultant at the University Hospitals Birmingham NHS Foundation Trust.
-His primary interests are in haemato-oncology and general haematology and he is the Clinical Service Lead for Chronic Lymphocytic Leukaemia.
+• Professor Moss is an Honorary Consultant at the University Hospitals Birmingham NHS Foundation Trust.
+His primary interests are in haemato-oncology with a specialist interest in Chronic Lymphocytic Leukaemia where he runs a weekly clinic.
 He became an NIHR Senior Investigator in 2018.

 Publications